Enter email for instant 15% discount code & free shipping

-The HomeSafe Motion Sensor; Model HA-Motion, is very sensitive and is designed to detect ANY motion in the 8 meter distance and and 110 degree angle of detection range of the window.
+The HomeSafe Motion Sensor; Model HA-Motion, is very sensitive and is designed to detect ANY motion in the 8-meter distance and 110-degree angle of detection range of the window.
 This non-adjustable sensor runs on one 9 volt battery and has a low battery indicator LED.

 Our newest sensor is the Indoor/Outdoor Adjustable Wireless Home Security Motion Sensor.
-It has adjustable distance up to 10 meters away and 150 degree adjustable angel of detection.
+It has an adjustable distance up to 10 meters away and 150-degree adjustable angle of detection.
 There are doors on each side of the sensor window to cut down the area it can see and there is an adjustable distance sensitivity control in the battery compartment.
 Additional information is below under set up.
-This sensor runs with three long lasting alkaline AA batteries (not included).
+This sensor runs with three long-lasting alkaline AA batteries (not included).